-- 1. That representatives approve the continuation of the existing criteria for growth and falling rolls for 2022/23 detailed in Appendix A. - 2.
-That representatives note the minor housekeeping updates to the policy pack in Appendix A which will apply from 1 April 2022. - 3.
-That representatives note the continued use of the Isle of Wight Scheme for Financing Schools applicable originally from 1 April 2021.
+- 1. That representatives approve the continuation of the existing criteria for growth and falling rolls for 2023/24 detailed in Appendix A. - 2.
+That representatives note the minor housekeeping updates to the policy pack in Appendix A which will apply from 1 April 2023. - 3.
+That representatives note the minor update to the Isle of Wight Scheme for Financing Schools applicable from 1 April 2023.